 In order to have a great game, you must make sure that the levels are really immersive.
 Think of it this way, why do you play games in the first place?
 Is it because you’ve been too productive and want to waste your time on some boring games?
 Or is it because you want to escape for a while the worries that fill up your mind on a daily basis?
-If you’re not an alien or a robot, I’d say that you probably fit the second example (no offence to anyone who wants to play unengaging games).
+If you’re not an alien or a robot, I’d say that you probably fit the second example (no offense to anyone who wants to play un-engaging games).
 Indeed, the truth is that we’re too busy doing our jobs properly, taking care of the family and paying the bills.
-This is why whenever we have some spare time we take out our phones and play our favourite games.
+This is why whenever we have some spare time we take out our phones and play our favorite games.

 It is crucial to make the levels be as immersive as possible.
 For instance, all of the elements present within the level must fit together, keeping the consistency.
 If your level takes place in volcano, a car used as obstacle has surely nothing to do with the rest of the level.
 Another important mistake which must be avoided are bugs, crashes and graphical mistakes.
 Treat each element of the level with much importance and make sure everything looks neat.
 Avoid leaving spaces between textures through which the skybox can be seen.
 Also, do not leave crashes unsolved if 60% percent of your users experience them.